Kondaan Koduthaan

 Kondaan Koduthaan is a 2012 Indian Tamil-language drama film directed by G. Rajendran and starring Kathirkaman and Advaitha.

 Production

-Kadirkaman, who played the lead in Veluthu Kattu (2010), stars in this film.
+Kathirkaman, who played the lead in Veluthu Kattu (2010), stars in this film.
 Advaitha, the lead actress, has played similar roles in Azhagarsamiyin Kuthirai (2011) and Sagakkal (2011).
 The film was shot in Kallur in twenty-five days.
 G. Rajendran, in addition to directing and writing the film, also worked as the cinematographer.
 The film is about two families who married between the families across four generations and how the recent generation tries to go against the norm.

 Soundtrack

 The songs are composed by Deva.
 Deva and Rajendran had previously worked together for the film Viralukketha Veekkam (1999).